Getting what you deserve from T-Mobile starts by letting our team of experts help you submit an official legal claim for free.

-Your KeyBank contract forbids you from suing them in a real court, but you can still argue your case in small claims court.
-In most states, you can sue in small claims court for an amount between $2,500 and $10,000, which is enough to cover most claims against KeyBank.
-If you file a small claims case against KeyBank, they will probably try to settle the case outside of a legal hearing.
+Your T-Mobile contract forbids you from filing and joining a class action lawsuit against T-Mobile, but you can still argue your case in small claims court.
+In most states, you can sue in small claims court for an amount up to $10,000, which is enough to cover most claims against T-Mobile.
+Typically, T-Mobile contacts customers to solve problems before disputes go to small claims court court.

-If you want to sue KeyBank for more than the small claims court limit, or if you don’t want to take time off work to show up for a court hearing, you can file a binding arbitration request with KeyBank.
-Consumer arbitration is an informal, yet binding process that allows you to present your case in front of a neutral third party called an arbitrator.
+If you want to sue T-Mobile for more than the small claims limit, or if you don’t want to take time off of work to show up for a court hearing, you can file for consumer arbitration against T-Mobile.
+Consumer arbitration is an informal, but binding process that allows you to make your case in front of a neutral third party.
+It’s like going to court, but it is faster, simpler, and less expensive.